 How Cloud IAP works

-Applications and resources protected by Cloud IAP can only be accessed through the proxy by users and groups with the correct Cloud Identity Access Management (Cloud IAM) role.
+When an application or resource is protected by Cloud IAP, it can only be accessed through the proxy by users and groups with the correct Cloud Identity Access Management (Cloud IAM) role.
 When you grant a user access to an application or resource by Cloud IAP, they're subject to the fine-grained access controls implemented by the product in use without requiring a VPN.
 When a user tries to access a Cloud IAP-secured resource, Cloud IAP performs authentication and authorization checks.

 Requests to your Google Cloud Platform (GCP) resources come through App Engine or Cloud Load Balancing (HTTPS).
 The serving infrastructure code for these products checks if Cloud IAP is enabled for the app or backend service.
 If Cloud IAP is enabled, information about the protected resource is sent to the Cloud IAP authentication server.
 This includes information like the GCP project number, the request URL, and any Cloud IAP credentials in the request headers or cookies.